jvde-github/AIS-catcher/README.md

   <img src="https://user-images.githubusercontent.com/52420030/212470486-8987fa96-5324-41d8-a782-dbcbdc18aca0.png" width="25%"/>
 </p>

 AIS-catcher analyzes an enormous stream of bits  per day for both AIS channels (2 to the power 33 to be precise).
-To avoid erroneous messages, the AIS system employs a 16 bit CRC and various other bit patterns that need to be matched.
-Unfortunately, based on pure statistics this cannot prevent that there will be an occasional technically correct but nonsense message.
+To avoid erroneous messages, the AIS system employs a 16 bit CRC and matching of other bit patterns.
+Unfortunately, pure statistically this cannot prevent that there will be an occasional technically correct but nonsense message.
 These are typically easy to recognize (e.g. looking at signal level, location on map) and the aggregator sites like MarineTraffic will filter these out.

-To reliably measure the reception range for the station in the web interface, AIS-catcher has implemented an, evolving, "validation function" that checks the location of the vessel for consistency between messages and flags if this is inconsistent.
-Practically, if we receive a position from a MMSI which is relatively close to the last received position, the "validation" indicator will be green and the distance to the station will be used to determine range.
-Please note that messages within 50 NMi from the receiving station will be always included for range setting.
-The indicator will be grey if validation for the location could not be performed and red if it was not succesful.
+To reliably measure the reception range for the station in the web interface, AIS-catcher has implemented an, developing, "validation function" that checks the location of the vessel for consistency between messages and flags if there is an inconsistency.
+Practically speaking, if we receive a position from a MMSI which is relatively close to the last received position, the "validation" indicator will be green and the distance to the station will be included to determine the staion range.
+Please note that messages within 50 NMi from the receiving station will always be included for range setting.
+The validation indicator will be grey if validation for the location could not be performed and red if it was not succesful.

 #### Plots
-The plot tab contains several plots to assess the performance of the receiver:
+The Plot section contains several visualizations to assess the performance of the receiver:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/52420030/219856922-33404fe8-dc54-4bc2-a1a6-84f4ce5dd72a.png" width="50%"/>
 </p>
-The plot tab features various charts assessing receiver performance.
  Restarting AIS-catcher typically erases history in the graphs.
-To retain plot states and save the information to a file use the following:
+To retain plot "state" and backup the information to a file use the following:

 ```console
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10
 ```
-This will back up the plots every 10 minutes in a file `stat.bin`.
+This will back up the plots when the program closes and every 10 minutes in a file `stat.bin`.
 Minimum backup interval is 5 minutes.

 #### Custom plugins and styles...

-To give the user the option to tweak the look-and-feel and functionality of the webserver and/or modify for example the color scheme or regional preferences, the program provides the option to inject custom plugins (JavaScript) and CSS in the website, with a command like:
+To give the user the option to tweak the look-and-feel and functionality of the webclient and/or modify for example the color scheme or regional preferences, the program provides the option to inject custom plugins (JavaScript) and CSS in the website, with a command like:
 ```console
 AIS-catcher -N 8100 PLUGIN plugin1.js PLUGIN plugin2.js STYLE mystyle.css
 ```
-You can also include all plugin files from a directory using the command:
+You can also include all plugin files from a specific directory using the command:
 ```console
 AIS-catcher -N 8100 PLUGIN_DIR /usr/share/aiscatcher/plugins
 ```
-Files need to have the extension ``.pjs`` and ``.pss`` for respectively JavaScript and style plugins.
-The repository includes a few example plugins that demonstrate how to add additional maps, create new menu items and present some of the ship data in a different unit (e.g. dimension of the vessel in feet instead of meters).
+Files need to have the extension ``.pjs`` and ``.pss`` for respectively JavaScript and CSS style plugins.
+The repository includes a few example plugins that demonstrate how to add additional maps or cater for regional preferences.
+Examples of plugins can be found in another Github repository from jvde-github.

 #### Offline Webclient
-As per version v0.51 there is an option to run the webclient without relying on online libraries.
-This should enable to use the web interface whilst travelling without internet connection.
-To run without using online libraries, first  go to your home directory (say `/home/jasper`) and clone the necessary web assets:
+There is an option to run the webclient without relying on online libraries.
+This facilitates using the web interface whilst travelling without internet connection.
+The steps are simple.
+First  go to your home directory (say `/home/jasper`) and clone the necessary offline web assets:
 ```console
 git clone https://github.com/jvde-github/webassets.git
 ```
-This will create a directory `webassets` that we need to share with AIS-catcher as alternative location for online web contents.
-To do this run AIS-catcher with the CDN argument followed by the location of the webassets directory:
+This will create a directory `webassets` that we need to share with AIS-catcher as alternative location for online web content  with the CDN argument followed by the location of the webassets directory:
 ```console
 AIS-catcher -x 192.168.1.120 4002 -N 8100 CDN /home/jasper/webassets
 ```